hawleyfarm/hawleyfarm.github.com/content/blog/aug-sept-oct-2019.md

 Honiton Show had a lovely day on the 1st August, the run of good weather continued.

 Beach days a many with the choice of beaches such as Lyme Regis, Seaton, Beer, Branscombe and Sidmouth close to Hawley Farm, for swimming and taking the sun.
-Dalwood fair also brought in the crowds.
-Making a splendid day out for all the family when on holiday in East Devon staying on a farm in magnificent accommodation.
+Dalwood fair also brought in the crowds, making a splendid day out for all the family when on holiday whilst staying on our farm.

-On the farm the cows were drying up for their rest period enjoying glorious days laying in the sun.
+On the farm, the cows are drying up for their rest period enjoying glorious days laying in the sun.

 The calving started on the week of the 21st August so a steady stream of calves began.